dy/spect/README.md

 ### `._update( deps? )` − rerender aspect

-Utility method, rerendering all aspects, assigned to elements.
-Not supposed to be used in normally, because it may break normal state flow and cause unwanted side-effects.
+Utility method, rerendering all element aspects.
+Not for regular use, it can trigger redundant rerenders and cause unwanted side-effects.

 ```js
 $els = $`.selector`.use(a, b, c)